ayushg245/RUST_CRUD-Operations_Using_SQL/README.md

 if only cargo run is entered, the file displays the prompts for the inputs it requires.

-enter 'exit' to quit the program.

 To manually Build the Optimized Rust Binary, execute the following command:
 ```console
 cargo build --release
 ```

-This will generate the executable in the ``/main/target/release`` directory and it will be a file with the name ``main``

 ## C.R.U.D.
 Operations